Carmine's hostess assaulted after asking for vaccination proof

-UPPER WEST SIDE, Manhattan — A hostess at a popular Italian staple on Manhattan’s Upper West Side was attacked after asking out-of-towners to show their proof of COVID-19 vaccination, according to police.
+NEW YORK CITY (WPIX) — A hostess at a popular Italian restaurant on Manhattan’s Upper West Side was attacked after asking out-of-towners to show their proof of COVID-19 vaccination, according to police.

 It happened Thursday night at Carmine’s restaurant at Broadway and West 91st Street, officials said.

-The hostess, 24, was assaulted by three women from Texas after she asked the women to show proof of vaccination, the NYPD said.
+The hostess, 24, was assaulted by three women from Texas after she asked them to show proof of vaccination, the NYPD said.

 The victim was punched in the face multiple times and sustained bruising and redness, police said.